-In Years 7 and 8, and in year 9 for non-GCSE courses, students are given targets for the end of the year, expressed in sub-grades.
+In Years 7, 8 and 9, students are given targets for the end of the year, expressed in sub-grades.
 Students are given a likely target (where a high percentage of pupils are expected to achieve at least this grade)

-In Years 10 and 11, and in Year 9 for GCSE subjects, students are given targets for the end of the course.
+In Years 10 and 11, students are given targets for the end of the course.
 Students are given a likely target (where a high percentage of pupils are expected to achieve at least this grade) and an aspirational target which a significant number of past Wickersley students have succeeded in achieving.

 Reporting to Parents